Frans Lion Cachet: Life and work

 Frans Lion Cachet was born a Jew in Amsterdam on 28 January 1835, one of five children.
 In 1849, the entire family converted to Christianity under the influence of the Dutch poet Isaac da Costa.
 He was then baptized on 30 September 1849 in the Noorder-Kerk in Amsterdam and accepted as a member of the Reformed Congregation of Amsterdam.

 At the Scottish Seminary in Amsterdam he studied theology to be trained for foreign missions in the service of the Free Church of Scotland.
 He also spent time in Ermelo with the philanthropist and missionary friend Rev. H.W.
 Witteveen.
 On 25 March 1858 he obtained his diploma from the Scottish Seminary.
 After this he left for South Africa on 6 April 1858 with the intention of doing missionary work among the heathen.
 On his arrival in Cape Town he applied to Rev. Abraham Faure to be legitimized as a minister of the Dutch Reformed Church.
 The request was refused because he only had a missionary diploma.
 On 28 September 1858 he married Yda Johanna Jacoba van Reenen, originally from Claremont, in Wynberg, Cape Town.
 The couple had two children, but the eldest died a few weeks after birth.

 For a while he worked in St. Stephen's Church in Cape Town among the Coloureds and in the Ebenezer congregation among the Muslims.
 With the help of the black missionary Tyo Soga, after a preliminary examination, he was ordained by the Church of Scotland in their territory at Alice on the Eastern Border on 26 October 1860.
 Although Cachet continued to work in Cape Town after this, Rev. Piet Huet of Pietermaritzburg invited him to act as acting minister of the Dutch Reformed Church in Ladysmith in Natal in 1861.
-During the Synod of November 1862, after a colloqium doctum was held with him, he was legitimized as a minister in the Dutch Reformed Church.
+During the Synod of November 1862, after a colloquium doctum was held with him, he was legitimized as a minister in the Dutch Reformed Church.
 In May 1863 he was confirmed as minister of Ladysmith and also as consultant to the congregations of Harrismith in the Free State and Utrecht in the Transvaal.
 His interest in the mission led him to do important pioneering work in Natal in this area.